WHITE-KNIGHT5/MpvRxN/README.md

 - APK signing configured directly in GitHub Actions.

 ### 💡 Known Limitations

-- A handful of 10-bit/AVI files may still show inconsistent thumbnails on some devices — still being looked into.

 - Predictive back animation can still cause rotation flash issue(very fast black screen)
 ---